casenblurg/NCPA_Rovers_ROS2/LT2/Basic Development Environment.md

    mkdir -p ~/ws_sensor_combined/src/
    cd ~/ws_sensor_combined/src/
    ```

-  > A naming convention for workspace folders can make it easier to manage workspaces.

 3. Clone the example repository and [px4_msgs](https://github.com/PX4/px4_msgs) to the `/src` directory (the `main` branch is cloned by default, which corresponds to the version of PX4 we are running):